ejwillemse/BAN313/chapter6.md

 Inventory is used to account for the daily variation.

 Each day a fixed amount of products are manufactured and stored as inventory.
-For low-order days, the surplus manufactured products remain in inventory.
-The surplus products can then be used for high-order days.
+For low-order days, the surplus manufactured products are placed in inventory, to be used for high-order days.

 As the inventory manager we wish to predict our inventory levels for the coming month and see how likely a stock-out is.